andrew/ultimate-awesome/README.md

 - [awesome-industrial-protocols](https://github.com/Orange-Cyberdefense/awesome-industrial-protocols) - Security-oriented list of resources about industrial network protocols. .
 - [awesome4girls](https://github.com/cristianoliveira/awesome4girls) - A curated list of inclusive events/projects/initiatives for women in the tech area. :gift_heart:.
 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.
-- [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS) - 📑 A list of awesome learning-based multi-view stereo papers.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
 - [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
 - [ThreatHunting-Keywords](https://github.com/mthcht/ThreatHunting-Keywords) - Awesome list of keywords and artifacts for Threat Hunting sessions.
 - [awesome-multi-view-clustering](https://github.com/wangsiwei2010/awesome-multi-view-clustering) - Collections for advanced, novel multi-view clustering methods(papers , codes and datasets).
 - [awesome-mitre-attack](https://github.com/infosecn1nja/awesome-mitre-attack) - A curated list of awesome resources related to Mitre ATT&CK™ Framework.
+- [awesome-steam-deck](https://github.com/airscripts/awesome-steam-deck) - A curated list of awesome Steam Deck software, resources and more.
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).
 - [awesome-frontend-gis](https://github.com/joewdavies/awesome-frontend-gis) - Geospatial resources for web development :earth_africa: 🗺️.
 - [awesome-kde](https://github.com/francoism90/awesome-kde) - A curated list of awesome apps, extensions, modules, themes and tools for the KDE Desktop Environment.